Danko-Lab/tfTarget/README.md

 Installation
 --------

-* If all dependent packages and commands have been installed, please use the following codes to install/update the package.
+* If all dependent packages and commands have been installed, please use the following codes to install/update the package in R terminal.

 ```````
 library("devtools");
 install_github("Danko-Lab/tfTarget/tfTarget")
 ```````

-If you want to run bash script (run_tfTarget.bsh), you have to download all files after the package is installed.
+If you want to run bash script (run_tfTarget.bsh), you have to download all files after the package is installed, Use the following command in UNIX/Linux terminal.

 ```````
 git clone https://github.com/Danko-Lab/tfTarget.git